killgoret42/movie-rental-mockup/ReadMe.txt

 This is a project that I adapted from a college project so that I could use it as an example of my coding ability.
-Orginally the project used a SQLServer database, but I adapted it so it could use an Access database on my home machine.
+Originally the project used a SQLServer database, but I adapted it so it could use an Access database on my home machine.

 This project was made to imitate a movie rental system.
 Create an account and sign in, and you will be able to browse through the movie database, and select movies for rental.
 If you sign in with an admin account, you will be able to perform CRUD operations on